CBoettcher16590/developing-software-intro-final/README.md

 * `calcPlywood`: takes two parameters(width, length) for the house, and returns the number of plywood sheets needed for the exterior walls.
 * `calcMaterials`: takes five parameters(width, length, calcWallLumber, CalcDrywall, CalcPlywood).
 It will return an object the matches the IHouseOutput interface.
 * `calcWaste`: takes only one parameter, a value from within the calcMaterials function.
 It will return the value of how much extra is needed to account for waste.
+* `calcPurchase`: takes only one parameter, a value from within the calcMaterials function.
+It will return the value of how much total materials including waste is needed for a project.

 [Read More](./src/calculator/README.md)